sanderwood/bgpt/README.md

 4. **_weights-image.pth_**: bGPT pre-trained on ImageNet for image generation/classification (`.bmp`).
 5. **_weights-audio.pth_**: bGPT pre-trained on Librispeech for audio generation/classification (`.wav`).

+The core components of bGPT include a 12-layer patch-level decoder, a 3-layer byte-level decoder, with a hidden size of 768, totaling 110 million parameters.

 ## Installation

 To set up the bGPT environment and install the necessary dependencies, follow these steps: